hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 <figcaption>Same esteem concept in a smaller (1M) SAE: shifts from political leaders to entertainment figures.</figcaption>
 </figure>

 The smaller SAE still captures "groups of men," but now prioritizes TV/movie characters over world leaders.
-The political figures are still present but ranked lower—likely a result of what kind of content is more prevalent on Reddit.
+The political figures are still present but ranked lower.
+This is likely a result of what kind of content is more prevalent on Reddit.
 This matches Anthropic's findings that larger SAEs "split" into more nuanced features.
 This has important implications for debiasing: the larger the sparse autoencoder, the more specific the stereotypes it uncovers.

 #### Attempting Debiasing

 Can we remove demographic bias from emotion features?
-A common approach is to use **steering vectors**—linear operations in semantic space.
+A common approach is to use **steering vectors**, which are linear operations in semantic space.
 Since we have gender and age labels, we can try:

 $$
 \text{Esteem}_{\text{Debiased}} = \text{Esteem}_{\text{Original}} - \text{Male} + \text{Adult}